-You are not considered on strike if:
+You are not considered on strike (being on strike is not relevant for your SNAP eligibility) if:

 - your former boss locked you out or permanently replaced you, or

-- even though you were working, you were exempt from work registration rules on the day before the strike.
-See Are there work rules for SNAP?
+- even though you are on strike, you were exempt from the SNAP work registration rules on the day before the strike.
+For example, you: